josegl/npfic/README.md

 ### <a name='rSubSeq-example'></a>3.4. rSubSeq example.
 This is a combination of `rAll` and `rSeq`.
-If for whatever reason you only can resolve your promises in chunks of a size lower than all the items length that you have, then `rSubSeq` will execute the promises in parallell by chunks, so if you have 10 items and can process only chunks of size 2 in parallell, `rSubSeq` can deal with it.
+If for whatever reason you only can resolve your promises in chunks of a size lower than all the items length that you have, then `rSubSeq` will execute the promises in parallel by chunks, so if you have 10 items and can process only chunks of size 2 in parallel, `rSubSeq` can deal with it.
 And like all the other npfic functions will return a promise that resolves an array of the original items length.

 ```javascript